CABG Off- or On-Pump Revascularization Study - CORONARY

 Presented by Dr. Andre Lamy at ACC.12 & ACC-i2 with TCT, Chicago, IL, March 26, 2012.

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Smoking
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Smoking

 Keywords: Coronary Artery Disease, Myocardial Infarction, Stroke, Follow-Up Studies, Pyridinolcarbamate, Acute Kidney Injury, Peripheral Arterial Disease, Risk Factors, Smoking, Blood Transfusion, Renal Dialysis, Reoperation, Stroke Volume, Carotid Stenosis, Coronary Artery Bypass, Diabetes Mellitus